SESYNC-ci/gis-abm-lesson/docs/_slides/ebola.md

 - Go back up to the 'setup' code block.

-- Comment-out entities with undesired extents to specify our desired extent; in this case, just Sierra Leone
+- Comment-out entities with undesired extents to specify our desired extent; in this case, just Sierra Leone.

 - Return to the interface, press 'setup' and 'draw.'